NooneBug/obsidian_vaults/Entity_typing_sota/paper/2015 Yogatama - Embedding Methods for Fine Grained Entity Type Classification.md

 Authors use ranking loss to encourage the model to place positive labels above negative labels without competing with each other

-For inference the authors use [[Inference Method - Hierarchical Inference]]:*"During inference, we consider the top-k predicted labels, where k is the maximum depth of the label hierarchy, and greedily remove labels that are not consistent with other labels (i.e., not on the same path of the tree)"*.
-Authors also use a threshold to stop the inference before reaching k consinstent labels.
-So this model produces [[Predictions - Single Path Prediction]] and allow [[Predictions - Partial Path Prediction]]
+For inference the authors use [[Inference Method - Hierarchical Inference - 2015 Yogatama]]: So this model produces [[Predictions - Single Path Prediction]] and allow [[Predictions - Partial Path Prediction]]

 Experiments use [[Dataset - FIGER]] and [[Dataset - Ontonotes v5 - GFT]]